sergiogallegos/lualine-max.nvim/README.md

 | **Troubleshooting** | None | ✅ Built-in fix scripts |
 | **Testing** | Basic | ✅ Comprehensive test suite |
 | **Maintenance** | Manual | ✅ Automated fixes |

-## 🚧 Experimental Features (Not Fully Working)

-The following features have code but are not fully functional:

-- **🤖 AI Features**: `adaptive_statusline`, `smart_diagnostics`, `smart_filename` - Code exists but not fully implemented
-- **🧠 Learning System**: `context_analyzer`, `predictive_loader` - Framework exists but not functional
-- **⚡ Performance Claims**: Theoretical improvements not actually measured or implemented

-These features are marked as experimental and may not work as expected.
-The core statusline functionality is fully reliable.

 ## 🎯 **Why Migrate to lualine-max?**